KarrLab/intro_to_wc_modeling/docs/tutorials/scientific_communication/presentations.rst

 * Use simple diagrams
 * Use high-contrast colors so your slides are viewable even with dim projectors
 * Use sufficiently large font size so that text is readable from a distance
-* Avoid large amount of text
+* Avoid large amounts of text
 * Avoid placing content at the margins in case the projector is misaligned
 * Avoid complex transitions and reveals